Are you hunting for that dream role at a creative company? You'll need to dust off your old creative resume or CV and give it a modern refresh.

 Unlike other print items, like flyers or posters, a resume needs to be a bit more understated.

 Before they’ve even met you in person an employer will make judgments about your personality and professional capabilities based on the look of your resume alone.
-So you want to make sure those first impressions are as positive as possible, which will improve your chances of getting to the interview stage (where you will, of course, wow the interviewer with your sparkling personality).
+So, make sure those first impressions are as positive as possible.
+It'll improve your chances of getting to the interview stage (where you'll, of course, wow the interviewer with your sparkling personality).

-Choosing an elegant, legible typeface and setting it nicely on the page will have more positive impact than a layout weighed down with gradients, eyesore colors and novelty fonts.
-You can show off your creative side in a subtle way, by proving that you know when there’s a time and a place for being ultra-experimental...and for a number of jobs you may apply for a professional resume is not the place to do it.
+Choosing an elegant, legible typeface and setting it nicely on the page will have a more positive impact than a layout weighed down with gradients, eyesore colors and novelty fonts.
+Show off your creative side in a subtle way, by proving that you know when there’s a time and a place for being ultra-experimental.
+And for some jobs you may apply for a professional resume isn't the place to do it.

-Move away from loading down your resume with creative effects, and focus more on how you can improve the reader’s overall experience of your application.
+Move away from loading down your resume with creative effects.
+Focus more on how you can improve the reader’s experience of your application.

-Structuring the content of your resume, developing a personal brand, or moving your resume onto a digital platform will prove to potential employers that you’re able to problem-solve, and present information in a memorable, skillful way.
+Structuring the content of your resume, developing a personal brand, or moving your resume onto a digital platform will prove to potential employers that you can problem-solve, and present information in a memorable, skillful way.